MicrobialDarkMatter/GraphMB/README.md

 By default, it runs with with early stopping.

 In summary, you need to have a directory with these files (names can be changed with arguments):
-- assembly.fasta: contig sequences
+- assembly.fasta: assembly graph edge sequences or contigs
-- assembly_graph.fasta: assembly graph. it should have the sequences of assembly.fasta as nodes.
+- assembly_graph.gfa: assembly graph. it should have the sequences of assembly.fasta as nodes.
 - assembly_depth.txt: output of `jgi_summarize_bam_contig_depths`
 - marker_gene_stats.csv (optional): output of CheckM for each contig